Cayman Foundation for a Token Project: Why the No-Shareholder Wrapper (2026)

 Cayman Foundation for a Token Project: Why the No-Shareholder Wrapper

-• Not the only optionSwiss foundation / DAO LLC wrappers are alternatives.
+• It is not the only option.
+A Swiss foundation and DAO LLC wrappers are alternatives.

 The no-shareholder point

 A Cayman foundation company has no shareholders.
-That is the structural reason it suits a token project: it can be a legal person — sign contracts, hire contributors, hold intellectual property, interact with regulators — while mirroring the ownerless, community-driven nature of a protocol or DAO.
-"Legal personality without shareholders" is the feature; whether it fits a specific project is still a counsel question on the facts.
+That is the structural reason it suits a token project: it can be a legal person, able to sign contracts, hire contributors, hold intellectual property and interact with regulators, while mirroring the ownerless, community-driven nature of a protocol or DAO.
+Legal personality without shareholders is the feature; whether it fits a specific project is still a counsel question on the facts.

 The liability rationale

-Tax-neutral ≠ tax-free
+Tax-neutral is not tax-free

 CARF: offshore is not unreported

-Not a default — one option
+Not a default, one option

 WrapperCharacter